as one of New Zealand's Great Walks, the Rakiura Track is an enjoyable

 Time for a swim for those who like cool waters or relax and enjoy the seaviews and sealife around the jetty!

-In the evening we take a short walk to try out luck at spotting a kiwi (kiwi are wild birds and sightings are not guaranteed).
+In the evening we may try our luck at spotting a kiwi (kiwi are wild birds and sightings are not guaranteed).

 2 - We hike across the inland summit track, past historic sawmill haulers, through beautiful